hdmf-dev/hdmf-common-schema/docs/source/format_description.rst

 hdmf-common defines common data structures to be used across applications.

-.. sec-DynamicTable:
+.. sec-BaseDynamicTable:

-``DynamicTable``
+``BaseDynamicTable``
 ----------------

-The `DynamicTable <sec-DynamicTable>`_ type is used to store tabular data.
+The `BaseDynamicTable <sec-BaseDynamicTable>`_ type is used to store tabular data.
 The tables are created in a columnar fashion with each column stored in its own `VectorData <sec-VectorData>`_ object.
 Rows of the table are assigned unique ids with the required ``id`` column of type ``ElementIdentifier``.
 The `colnames` attribute indicates the order of the columns.